SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 1. Navigate to the Broker WebUI and Login

 2. Create a new Cluster
     <br><aside class=“positive”>❗️If you are on a Solace Cloud Broker a cluster ia automatically defined.
-If you are using Solace Software Brokers you will have to define a cluster for the broker.❗️</aside><br>
+If you are using Solace Software Brokers you will have to define a cluster for the broker. </aside><br>
 Select Cluster from the left Solace menu then select Create New Cluster

 ![Create New Cluster](img/create_cluster.jpeg)